Regional Drug Enforcement Offices

 Currently, the GBI has drug enforcement offices in Carrollton, Cleveland and Metter.
-The Milledgeville, Sylvester and Thomson offices are designated as dual purpose offices; meaning that they respond to general requests for assistance from local law enforcement, as well having responsibility for the GBI’s drug enforcement effort within a designated area of Georgia’s counties.
+The Sylvester office is designated as dual purpose office; meaning that they respond to general requests for assistance from local law enforcement, as well having responsibility for the GBI’s drug enforcement effort within a designated area of Georgia’s counties.

 The GBI, in partnership with the Criminal Justice Coordinating Council and local law enforcement, currently supports 11 statewide Multi-jurisdictional Drug Task Forces (MJDTF).
 Under this concept the GBI assigns a supervisor (at the rank of Assistant Special Agent in Charge) to serve as the Task Force Commander.
 That supervisor provides supervisory and operational oversight.